How to Become a Teacher in Nevada

 Choose What You Want to Teach

 The initial step you should take is to decide what area of teaching you feel called to.
 Do you want to teach in an elementary school?
 Perhaps you'd prefer to teach in high school or middle school.
 You may be considering a career in special education.
 Regardless of which you choose, you should decide before taking on the next steps to ensure that you stay on track.
 Each area of teaching requires a different license.
-If you are still not sure, Nevada's Department of Education offers more information on schools and students, which could help you make a more informed decision.
+If you are still not sure, offers more information on schools and students, which could help you make a more informed decision.

 Complete a Teacher Preparation Program